NatteeSetobol/Topnet/README.md

 # Topnet
-Topnet is a Linux application that will let you monitor how much bandwidth each device on a network is using.
+Topnet is a powerful Linux application designed to help users monitor and manage their network bandwidth usage by providing real-time insights into the data consumption of every device connected to the network.

 ![alt tag](http://i.imgur.com/LCqKqGv.png)